Braid representatives minimizing the number of simple walks

 We begin by introducing a little terminology from braid theory.

-\begin{definition} A \emph{braid} is a set of $m$ strands running from top to bottom with no reversals in vertical direction.
+\begin{definition} A \textbf{braid} is a set of $m$ strands running from top to bottom with no reversals in vertical direction.
 The strands may cross each other, but only two strands can participate at each crossing.

-Given a braid $\be$, a \emph{braid word} is an expression of the form
+Given a braid $\be$, a \textbf{braid word} is an expression of the form

+where $\ep_i = \pm 1$ and $\si_i$ is a symbol.
 Braid words are read from left to right, and braids are drawn from top to bottom.
 For $1 \leq i \leq m-1$, $\si_i$ represents the braid with one crossing where the $(i+1)$-st strand crosses over the $i$-th strand.
 The inverse $\si_i^{-1}$ represents the braid where the $i$-th strand crosses over the $(i+1)$-st strand. \end{definition}